China bemoans 'confusing' US signals but holds hope for a Trump-Xi meet | AFP - This kiji is

 Litany of complaints

-He also complained about a recent incident in which a US navy ship, in a so-called "freedom of navigation" exercise, sailed close to a disputed island claimed by China in the South China Sea.
+The differences between the two sides extend beyond trade, both Cui and Kudlow acknowledged.

-"This is a very good example of American intervention into Chinese internal affairs," Cui said, adding that US officials would not be pleased if Chinese warships entered the Gulf of Mexico.
+Cui complained about a recent incident in which a US navy ship, in a so-called "freedom of navigation" exercise, sailed close to a disputed island claimed by Beijing in the South China Sea, where China has steadily extended its presence.

-Kudlow concurred that the differences between the two sides extend beyond trade.
+"This is a very good example of American intervention into Chinese internal affairs," Cui said, adding that US officials would not be pleased to see Chinese warships in the Gulf of Mexico.

-"The relationship has not been positive lately, and we have to have reciprocity in all of these areas: trade, security, military issues.
-That's what is at stake here," he said.
+Kudlow said that relations have "not been positive lately, and we have to have reciprocity in all of these areas: trade, security, military issues.
+That's what is at stake."

 Cui replied on Fox that Chinese media were "just learning from American media to use all these means to buy commercial pages from newspapers," adding, "This is a normal practice for all the media."